-Inside the Palau de Mar, this worthwhile museum takes you from the Stone Age through to the early 1980s.
-It's a busy hotchpotch of dioramas, artefacts, videos, models, documents and interactive bits: all up, an entertaining exploration of 2000 years of Catalan history.
+Within the revitalised 1880s Palau de Mar, this excellent museum travels from the Stone Age through to the arrival of Modernisme in Catalonia and the Spanish Civil War (touching heavily on the cultural and political repression felt across Catalonia postwar) and into the 21st century.
+It's a busy multimedia hotchpotch of dioramas, artefacts, videos, models, documents and interactive bits: all up, a thoroughly entertaining exploration of 2000 years of Catalan history.
 Signage is in Catalan, Spanish and English.

-You'll see how the Romans lived, listen to Arab poetry from the time of the Muslim occupation of the city, peer into the dwelling of a medieval family in the Pyrenees, and try to mount a knight’s horse or lift a suit of armour.
+You'll see how the Romans lived, listen to Arab poetry from the time when the city was under Muslim rule, peer into the dwelling of a medieval family in the Pyrenees, try to mount a knight’s horse or lift a suit of armour, and learn all about the Greek-then-Roman port of Empúries (on today's Costa Brava).

-Afterwards, descend down to learn all about the Spanish Civil War and watch a video on post-Franco Catalonia, or head upstairs to the first-rate rooftop restaurant and cafe, 1881.
+Afterwards, head upstairs to the first-rate rooftop restaurant 1881 and its attached cafe-bar.
 The temporary exhibitions (€4) are often as interesting as the permanent display.
-The museum shop, Bestiari, stocks nifty Catalan gifts.